-Copy, Fax and Scanning capability is provided on a very limited basis in the department.
-Large print jobs should be sent to the print shop so the machine is available during office hours.
-Students can check with the Office Manager for usage.
+Copy, Fax, and Scanning capability are provided on a very limited basis in the department.
+Large print jobs should be sent to the print shop so the machine is available during of ce hours.
+Students can check with the Of ce Manager for usage.